-This course provides clinical experience under the direct supervision of experienced OTR or COTA personnel working in various practice settings.
+This course provides clinical experience under the direct supervision of experienced occupational therapists or occupational therapy assistant practitioners working in various practice settings.
 Emphasis is placed on final clinical preparation for entry-level practice in the profession.
-Upon completion, students should be able to meet all critical competencies established by the curriculum and AOTA guidelines for entry-level practice.
+Upon completion, students should be able to meet all critical competencies for entry-level practice established by the curriculum, AOTA guidelines, and regulatory bodies.

-OTA 261 Fieldwork II-Placement 2
+OTA 261 Level II Fieldwork Placement 2

-This course provides clinical experience under the direct supervision of experienced OTR or COTA personnel working in various practice settings.
+This course provides the final clinical experience under the direct supervision of experienced occupational therapists or occupational therapy assistant practitioners working in various practice settings.
 Emphasis is placed on final clinical preparation for entry-level practice in the profession.
-Upon completion, students should be able to meet all critical competencies established by the curriculum and AOTA guidelines for entry-level practice.
+Upon completion, students should be able to meet all critical competencies for entry-level practice established by the curriculum, AOTA guidelines, and regulatory bodies.